|

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.

-An editor or book coach can teach you new ideas and techniques, and help you begin the journey of mastering novel craft right from the get-go ... if you're prepared to embrace a growth mindset.
-My guest this week is Lisa Poisso, a professional editor and writing coach who specializes in helping authors fix the big-picture problems.
+Lisa Poisso explains how an editor or book coach can teach you new ideas and techniques, and help you begin the journey of mastering novel craft right from the get-go ... if you're prepared to embrace a growth mindset.

 I don’t know what I’m doing, and I’m not very good.
 Will you fix my book?
 If this sounds like the way you tiptoed into your first professional edit, you’re due for a new mindset.
 An edit is a creative opportunity begging to burst open and drench you with new ideas and techniques.